-Tone Of Voice Helps Make Better First Impressions
+How To Make A Good First Impression?
+The Tone Of Your Voice Helps Make Better First Impressions

 That’s roughly the time it takes to say “hello.”
 By the time the second syllable is out of your mouth, everyone in the room has settled on what sort of person you are, they agree on the assessment, and it’s a fairly broad one, like “trustworthy,” or “confident,” or “aggressive,” or “dominant,” or “warm.”